ascopes/protobuf-maven-plugin/README.md

 deprecated method calls being made by the older generated code.

 Unfortunately, Google appear to mostly use Gradle and Bazel.
-This means that Maven support has been l]eft behind in any innovations and improvements.
-Right now, the best bet is to use Maven Exec Plugin to generate these sources, but then you have to worry about `protoc` being available.
+This means that Maven support has been left behind in any innovations and improvements.
+Right now, the best bet is to use Maven Exec Plugin to generate these sources, but then you have to worry about how uou make the `protoc` binary available.

 Rather than allowing us to be blocked indefinitely by these issues, I decided to write a new plugin from scratch with a focus on simplicity and the ability to work across as many platforms and